Sean Monahan

-Sean Monahan (born October 12, 1994) is a Canadian professional ice hockey centre for the Montreal Canadiens of the National Hockey League (NHL).
-Monahan was selected sixth overall by the Calgary Flames, at the 2013 NHL Entry Draft and he played junior hockey with the Ottawa 67's of the Ontario Hockey League (OHL) where he served as team captain.
+Sean Monahan (born October 12, 1994) is a Canadian professional ice hockey centre for the Columbus Blue Jackets of the National Hockey League (NHL).

+After playing junior ice hockey with the Ottawa 67's of the Ontario Hockey League (OHL) and serving as team captain, Monahan was selected sixth overall by the Calgary Flames in the 2013 NHL entry draft, and played nine seasons with the Flames before subsequent trades to the Montreal Canadiens and Winnipeg Jets.

 Early life

-A native of Brampton, Ontario, Sean is the son of Cathy and John Monahan, and has a sister, Jacqueline.
-He attended St. Thomas Aquinas Secondary School.
-He played minor hockey and lacrosse for the Brampton Excelsiors, where one of his teammates was former Syracuse and NBA guard Tyler Ennis.
+A native of Brampton, Ontario, Monahan is the son of Cathy and John, and has an older sister, Jacqueline.
+He attended St. Thomas Aquinas Secondary School and played minor hockey and lacrosse for the Brampton Excelsiors, where one of his teammates was former Syracuse and NBA point guard Tyler Ennis.